The elixir of life – H20

-We can improve this mineral imbalance by upping our intake of green leafy vegies that have a broad mineral content, eating nuts and seeds, switching to organic food or including small amounts of celtic or himalayan pink salt, that typically contains around 84 minerals.
+We can improve this mineral imbalance by upping our intake of green leafy veggies that have a broad mineral content, eating nuts and seeds, switching to organic food or including small amounts of Celtic or Himalayan pink salt, that typically contains around 84 minerals.

 Eat your water!
 We can forget that plant foods have a high water content, so the more of these we eat, the less fluid we need to consume.
 Soups are an excellent way to boost hydration, but also provide us with minerals and nutrients as well, especially in winter when we may find water less appealing.

 Coconut water is another potent beautifier.
-Not only is it an amazing post work-out drink due to its high levels of electrolytes, that include calcium, magnesium and potassium, its rich vitamin content boosts radiance while keeping us hydrated.
+Not only is it an amazing post-workout drink due to its high levels of electrolytes, that include calcium, magnesium and potassium, but its rich vitamin content also boosts radiance while keeping us hydrated.